bixycler/UniinfoNotes/pages/Mind Jungle.md

 					  collapsed:: true
 						- Each time switching to `DOING` and back to plaintext, a single timestamp (without end-time) is logged into `:LOGBOOK:`.
 					-
 			- [!]
-Cannot link file/dir to avoid dupes!
+Difficult to link file/dir to avoid dupes!
 			  id:: 665fe765-2bb7-4392-9140-10e187f0f208
 			  collapsed:: true
 				- [!]
 File name conflict (the same name in different directories):